scalameter/scalameter/home/gettingstarted/reporters.md

 ### Chart factories

-`ChartFactory` is a common supertrait for objects that create charts.
+`ChartReporter.ChartFactory` is a common supertrait for objects that create charts.
 You can define your own chart factories by implementing this trait.
 There are also several predefined types of chart factories.

 `ChartFactory.XYLine` renders a line chart for each curve in the test group.